 Matthew Wilgo is a Cell Biology Scientist at NECBB.
-This means he is the lead on projects outside the scope of normal NECBB processing operations (such as FDA validations, new equipment validation, assay/protocol development, scientific collaborations).
+This means he is the lead on projects outside the scope of normal NECBB processing operations (such as Process Validations, new equipment validation, assay/protocol development, scientific collaborations).
 Additionally, he assists in training on critical laboratory skills, maintains state-of-the-art knowledge, and presents scientific seminars to raise general awareness of adult stem cells.
 His work ethic and integrity are crucial to the organization.

 Matthew received his Bachelor of Science in Microbiology at the University of New Hampshire, and is a member of AABB.
 Outside of work, he enjoys walking, home improvement projects, and (best of all) making his wife laugh.

 Angela Dexter is the Laboratory Manager of New England Cord Blood Bank.
 She started with the company in 2002 as a cord blood processing technician and over the years has been promoted multiple times.
 She is responsible for the overall operation of the day-to-day functions of the cord blood processing laboratory, which includes supervising laboratory personnel, as well as providing them with training and guidance.
 She also assists the Quality Department with internal audits.

 For Angela, the most important part of her job is knowing that the work she does could potentially help save a life.